TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 Haskell error messages get verbose *quickly*.
 Each error produces a lot of noise.

 Haskell errors are verbose because they try to present all the information you'd need in a vacuum.
-An error message may have a number of parts:
+Most error messages will have several parts giving distinct information, like:

  * the error itself
  * additional context about the error